jim-collier/x9git/README.md

 - Useful

-It is currently simple enough, that the first two objectives are attainable.
-(And believed to be now, as verified through manual QA, exhaustive automated testing, and near-daily use.)
+It is currently simple enough that the first two objectives are attainable.
+(And believed to be met now, as verified through manual QA, exhaustive automated testing, and near-daily use.)

 Given how it's written, even if a feature fails its design, it should in theory still never compromise your work.